 Here are our top tips for choosing a colour scheme for your home that you will love for years to come.

-When compiling a colour palette, start with your favourite "must have” as a jumping-off point.
-It may be your flooring, cabinetry, a piece of artwork you love, your favourite rug or even that "to die for” stone top you have been eyeing off.
+When compiling a colour palette, start with your favourite "must-have” as a jumping-off point.
+It may be your flooring, cabinetry, a piece of artwork you love, your favourite rug or even that "to die for” stone top you have been eyeing off and want your Bundaberg builder to add to your kitchen.
 This is always a great place to start and an even better jumping-off point to formulate your colour scheme from.

 Tip 2: Think about your ceiling